These 3D-printed body parts let surgeons practice on a model before they open you up

-Inside a room at the North Shore University Hospital in Manhasset, New York, a new miniature factory filled with 3D printers sits ready to automatically print out models of a patient’s heart or bones on demand–whenever a surgeon in a larger network of 23 hospitals in the state wants to better prepare for surgery.
+Inside a facility near the North Shore University Hospital in Manhasset, New York, a new miniature factory filled with 3D printers sits ready to automatically print out models of a patient’s heart or bones on demand–whenever a surgeon in a larger network of 23 hospitals in the state wants to better prepare for surgery.

 “The use of 3D printing in medicine allows us to pull the patients’ anatomy off of a computer screen and put it into the physician’s hands,” says Todd Goldstein, director of the 3D Design and Innovation Center at Northwell Health, the hospital network.
 “This type of technology is a game changer for all parties involved, as it allows for physicians to better visualize the pathology, allows for patients to truly see what treatment is needed, and allows for more precise, patient-specific treatments across almost all specialties.”